-Some online content reports that tequila has health benefits.
+Some online content reports that there are health benefits of tequila.
 However, research shows any health benefits tequila may provide derive from compounds in its raw ingredients, not from the alcohol itself.

 Early research shows that compounds in agave, which is the raw product in tequila, may carry some health benefits.
 However, so far, no studies in humans have demonstrated a link between tequila and any positive health outcomes.